mendix/docs/content/studio-how-to/pages-how-to-configure-form.md

 ## 1 Introduction

 This how-to explains how you can configure a page with a form and how to show items related to this form on the same page.
+For example, to show a report and a checklist associated with this report.

 **This how-to will teach you how to do the following:**